The parish of Hatley was formed in 1957 when the parishes of Hatley St George and East Hatley were united.

 We are responsible for making decisions relevant to the parish and also setting the annual precept.
 We are also responsible for the playing area / equipment in Hatley St George, the village hall and the village speed monitoring sign.

 As sub-committees of the Parish Council, Hatley Village Association and the Hatley Website Group report to us at our regular meetings.
 We also receive reports about Hatley St George church, St Denis’ church East Hatley and from the St Denis’ church Local Nature Reserve Management Group.

 We also comment on Hatley planning applications – they are routinely discussed at our meetings and our recommendations can be influential with the officers and Planning Committee at South Cambs District Council.

-We organise an annual litter pick each March along the verges of the Croydon / Gamlingay road within the parish and we are very keen on making sensible enhancements for the village – such as the speed monitoring sign.
+We organise an annual litter pick each March (although in 2020, because of Covid 19, it moved to 25th October) along the verges of the Croydon / Gamlingay road within the parish and we are very keen on making sensible enhancements for the village – such as the speed monitoring sign.

 Hatley Parish Council holds six scheduled meetings a year on the third Tuesday of January, March, April (the Annual Parish Meeting), May (the Annual General Meeting), July and October; other ‘extraordinary’ meetings (usually concerned with a planning application) are held as necessary.

 An Extraordinary Meeting will be held on Tuesday, 8th December at 7.30 pm, via Zoom (see this link) to discuss planning applications for The Manor House, East Hatley and St Denis’ church, East Hatley – see our news item.